sjbrown/1kfa/mod_guide_player.md

 ### Step-by-Step Procedure

 - **Trigger**\
   A move begins when your character takes action that aligns with a move’s description or dramatic purpose.
 The text of each move should provide clear context for the GM to decide if one is triggered, but the table can sometimes help identify when it happens or which move fits best.
+Use the tool of Fictional Positioning in this decision.

   Take note of which attribute this move is resolved with.
 If there are multiple choices, the table should agree one one before the next step.